appintheair/aita-track-flight-scheme/README.md

 Host URL will look like: `appintheair://trip`.

-Before presenting "Track Flight" button in your UI you probably should check if App in the Air is installed on the current device using `UIApplication.sharedApplication().canOpenURL(url)` call.

 Don't forget to make it url-safe before passing to `canOpenURL:` or `openURL:`.

 Example URL: